RESET YOUR EXPECTATIONS

 Money, money, money

 How large is your margin for each garment?
 Let’s say you have a product that retails for €40.
 The product cost 30 to make, and your is €10.
-How many do you need to sell in order to cover your costs?
-How many do you have to sell in order to make a living out of it and scale up your business?
-When you know how many sales you have to make, you know that the number of people you have to reach is much greater than that.
+How many do you need to sell to cover your costs?
+How many do you have to sell to make a living out of it and scale up your business?
+When you know how many sales you have to make, you know that the number of people you have to reach is much higher than that.
 And that takes us to the next topic.

 Reaching the customer